quantopian/qgrid/README.rst

 \*\*\* Try the alpha preview of qgrid 1.0.0 \*\*\*
 --------------------------------------------------
-As of this summer (2017) a new project is underway to refactor qgrid to be able to handle displaying much larger DataFrames.
+As of July 2017 a new project is underway to refactor qgrid to be able to handle displaying much larger DataFrames.
 By only sending the rows of the DataFrame that are currently in view and requesting more rows from the notebook server as the user scrolls, qgrid is able to display any DataFrame that can be held in memory by your notebook server.
 In our testing this means that instead of crashing at around 50K rows as it previously would, qgrid